bmrinal/pictograph-with-pure-javascript/README.md

 A very good exercise for someone jumping into rendering based on pure js using HTML5 Canvas features.

 <h3>Features</h3>
 No setup required.
-Just open the index.html and it should run out of the box!
+Just open the index.html and it should run out of the box!<br>
-Pure javascript
+Pure javascript<br>
-HTML5 canvas plus drag and drop API
+HTML5 canvas plus drag and drop API<br>
-Multiple pictographs can be added
+Multiple pictographs can be added<br>
-The data in pictograph can be dynamically supplied through a GUI
+The data in pictograph can be dynamically supplied through a GUI<br>